lustre-labs/lustre/pages/guide/04-spa-deployments.md

 gleam run -m lustre/dev build app --minify
 ```

-and that this results in an application `priv/static` directory in your repository root directory.
+and that this results in an application in your `priv/static` directory in your repository root directory.
 The built application is then loaded in a `<script>` tag in an HTML file `index.html` located in your repository root directory.

 In other words, this project setup closely resembles the [Hello World example](https://github.com/lustre-labs/lustre/tree/main/examples/01-hello-world).

-> **Note**: when using the `--minify` flag in the build command, remember to update your `<script>` tag in `index.html` to point to the minified file.
+> **Note**: when using the `--minify` flag in the build command, we need to update the `<script>` tag in `index.html` to point to the minified file.
 In the Hello World example, this would be `/priv/static/app.min.mjs` instead of `/priv/static/app.mjs`.
+In the GitHub Action workflows below we have automated this step with a `sed`-command.
+In this command, we also assumed that your app is called `app` just like in the Hello World example, so if your app has a different name you need to update the command accordingly.

 Finally, we also assume that you have a GitHub repository set up for your Lustre application.